Meet Charles Burns over Zoom and pose for him while he cuts your portrait.

 At the end of the day Charles will mount the silhouettes onto signed cards, backed with a stamped certificate of authenticity, and post them to you anywhere in the world.

-He makes silhouettes exactly the same way silhouettists have been working for over 200 years.
+He makes silhouettes exactly the same way that silhouettists have been working for over 200 years.

 The silhouettes haven’t changed much, but the way you’ll pose certainly has!